-Civilization is a very recent phenomenon.
-Written sources cover only about 5000 years of human history.
-500 years ago the world was full of witchcraft and magic.
-Less than 50 years ago first commercial computer was sold and IBM predicted the demand for 3-5 such machines in the USA.
-25 years ago the market for software did not exist and the president of Digital Equipment Corporation could not see reason why anyone would like to have a computer at home.
-10 years ago the World-Wide-Web was a dream of a few physicist from CERN and for the next few years computer experts treated it as a kind of unimportant gadget.
-Computers, software and the Internet are now the major driving forces behind the prosperity of rich nations.
-Information technology (IT) develops at an accelerating pace.
-US government estimated the IT contribution to the real economic growth in years 1995-97 at 35%.
+50 years ago first commercial computer was sold and IBM predicted the demand for 3-5 such machines in the USA.
+30 years ago the market for software did not exist and the president of Digital Equipment Corporation, producing mainframe computers, could not see any reason why someone would like to have a computer at home.
+15 years ago the World-Wide-Web was a dream of a few physicists from CERN and until mid-1990s computer experts treated WWW as a kind of unimportant curiosity.
+Computers, software and the Internet are now major driving forces behind the prosperity of rich nations.
+Information technology (IT) develops at an accelerating pace and substantially contributes to the real economic growth of developed countries, in the USA being a dominant factor [1].